mozilla/addons-server/docs/topics/blocklist.rst

 A warning message is displayed and the user must manually make the changes to the legacy blocklist via the kinto admin tool.

 .. note::
-    Blocks with a `kinto-id` property starting with `*` were imported from regular expression based Remote Setting records.
+    Blocks with a `legacy_id` property starting with `*` were imported from regular expression based Remote Setting records.